What is this thing called Volleyball??

 Key Attributes for an Outside Hitter: Good Passing Skills, Proper Approach and Form, Good Vertical, and Good Arm Swing, Wrist Snap and Follow-Through.

-The Libero, without a doubt, is the most important defensive player on the court.
+The Libero, without a doubt, is one of the most important defensive players on the court.
 Having a great set or a great attack is awesome, but neither can happen without first having a great pass.
 The Libero will have to pass the ball in most serve/receive scenarios.
 In addition, the Libero must be quick on their feet and willing to be all over the court to cover, expecting that every ball that comes over is theirs.

 Key Concepts of a Libero